pearldarkk/Windows-Kernel-Debugging/README.md

 bcdedit /set {96a58713-5943-11ec-9dfc-b46d074067e9} key kernel.debug.via.net (you can choose the key of desire!)
 ```

 Type in `bcdedit` to see if our VM's Boot Manager have our newly created entry (and most important, the option `debug` has status `Yes`).
-Usually, it appears at the last of the ouput.
+Usually, it appears at the last of the output.
 ```
 Windows Boot Loader
 -------------------